 What if your site fails to load?
 This scenario is not far from the truth for many websites, and very often it’s the database that fails.

-Our Dedicated Server Engineers support server infrastructure of several online businesses.
+Our Support Engineers support server infrastructure of several online businesses.

 In our line of work we’ve seen Databases can fail due to resource limits (I/O, memory, CPU), file system errors, database table errors, or even hardware failures.